milvus-io/milvus/tests/python_client/chaos/README.md

 two direction(to and from) network isolation between a pod and the rest of the pods

+#### pod failure

+Set the pod（querynode, indexnode and datanode）as multiple replicas, make one of them failure, and test milvus's functionality
 ### Milvus in standalone mode
 1. standalone pod is killed